 A few months before my hearing, I asked my Naturopathic doctor to fill out an RFC function form.
 I had learned from my Lyme group that I needed to explain everything to my doctor so that my form included the amount of breaks I needed during the day, the amount of time I laid on my back, how long I could stand consistently, and details on my persistent neuropathy and fatigue.

 My lawyer never mentioned that the form was signed by the wrong kind of doctor.
-If I had known, I could have gotten the form co-signed.
-I could have asked my Naturopath if he worked on a medical team with another doctor who could also sign the form.
-I also could have asked by Naturopath if he could refer me to a colleague who might be willing to meet with me and co-sign the form.
+If I had known, I could have gone back to my old doctor, or I could have asked my Naturopath if he worked on a medical team with another doctor who could review my case and co-sign the form.
+I also could have asked by Naturopath if he could refer me to a colleague who might be willing to evaluate me and fill out or co-sign the form.
 That is what Daisy did and she got approved.

 My form had everything I needed to get approved, but it was not signed by the right kind of doctor.
 Social Security did not consider it.

 My lawyer called me the night before my hearing to prep me.
 Over the phone we reviewed 25 questions he knew they would ask and we tweaked the way I would word things.
 He emailed my responses so I could study them overnight.

 Like many people with Lyme, I have memory issues, concentration problems, difficulty focusing, and anxiety.
 I was a complete basket case and couldn’t retain a thing even with the pages in front of me.
 I wish they had given me a week to prepare!

 At the hearing, the judge seemed heavily concerned with: Who cooks the meals?
 Who does dishes and laundry?
 Who runs errands?
 Who does groceries?
 Who cleans the house?
 Who gets your four kids up for school?
 Who drives your kids to activities?
 Is some one at your house helping you shower or toilet?